 The School uses the incremental borrowing rate as the discount rate.
-When the incremental borrowing rate is not provided, and the School is utilizing the Treasury bill rate (corresponding to length of lease) in place at the date of implementation along with other risk factors to determine the discount interest rate for leases.
+When the incremental borrowing rate is not provided, and the School is utilizing its estimated incremental borrowing rate (corresponding to length of lease) in place at the date of implementation along with other risk factors to determine the discount interest rate for leases.